stellar/system-test/README.md

  1. go 1.18 or above - https://go.dev/doc/install
  2. rust toolchain(cargo and rustc), install the version per testing requirements or stable, - use rustup - https://www.rust-lang.org/tools/install
  3. target network stack for the tests - need a soroban-rpc instance connected to horizon and core.
 This will usually be a standalone instance of the network for testing purposes.
-You can reference an existing network or can use the `stellar/stellar-system-test` with `--RunTargetStackOnly true` to spin up just the target network stack, specifying the versions of each component to launch:
+You can reference an existing network or can use docker image `stellar/stellar-system-test` with `--RunTargetStackOnly true` to spin up just the target network stack, specifying the versions of each component to launch:
      ```
      docker run --platform linux/amd64 --rm -it --name e2e_test -p "8000:8000" stellar/stellar-system-test:latest --CoreDebianVersion "19.5.1-1111.eba1d3de9.focal~soroban" --HorizonDebianVersion "2.22.0~soroban-304" --SorobanRPCDebianVersion "0.0.1~alpha-2" --RunTargetStackOnly true
      ```